 This page helps you to understand the types of events and how to send events to Contlo.

 Analyzing events helps in understanding how users interact with an application.
-There are three types of app events in the Contlo SDK:
+There are four types of events in the Contlo SDK:

 System events